 Pipeline inventory is an essential component of supply chain management that enables businesses to ensure an uninterrupted flow of goods, leading to improved operations and content customers.
-Let's explore what pipeline inventory is, its functions, and how it can help your business avoid stockout scenarios and monitor the products which are in the pipeline seamlessly.
+Let's explore what is pipeline inventory, its functions, and how it can help your business avoid stockout scenarios and monitor the products which are in the pipeline seamlessly.

 What Is Pipeline Inventory?